Ishaan0310/Final-Project1/Final Project Pycharm Backend/ReadMe for Pycharm Backend.txt

 2) paste the main.py code in new fastAPI project.

-3) freeze the requirements.txt using command- pip freeze > requirements.txt
+3) freeze the requirements.txt using command - pip freeze > requirements.txt